 Eleanor Edmondson, (she/her) is an artist, curator, and digital arts marketer based in Edinburgh.
 Alongside her own practice, and based on her research in social engagement, Eleanor has coordinated a number of residencies which all move to open up access and promotion within the art world.
 She is currently working as the Arts and Communications Manager at Jupiter Artland, where she has coordinated the project between Jupiter Artland, Casa Do Povo and Cemeti Institute for Art and Life to coincide with COP26 in Glasgow.

 Ragil Huda (he/him) is a curator, cultural practitioner, and graduate student at the Asien-Afrika Institut, Universität Hamburg.
 He is also one of the committees organizing the international platform and network called ‘Queer’ Asia in Berlin.
 His community engagement and academic work specifically centre on queerness, community building, critical pedagogy, and the social-political realities of marginalized communities through various methodologies and collaborative curatorial practices.

-Rush Johnstone is a designer/developer who specialises in creating experimental and creative interactive artefacts.
+Rush Johnstone (they/them) is a designer/developer who specialises in creating experimental and creative interactive artefacts.
 They like to think and learn about technology discourse, politics, imagined futures, and how those intersect.

 Ruli Moretti (she/her) is an independent curator, cultural manager and editor.
 She lives and works in the north of Brazil since 2012, from where she has collaborated and organized independent and institutional projects that bet on the democratization of the access to arts as a means of promoting encounter and collective experience.
 Currently, she has investigated the role of written texts in contemporary art practices, and how it operates as a specific medium with discursive and fictional possibilities of its own.
 In parallel, Ruli has worked directly with artists in exploring, broadening and understanding their creative processes and writing practices.